eddiefleurent/Connect4/README.md

 # Connect4
-Connect Four game carnival style ;)
+Connect Four command line game - carnival style ;)

 Inspired by the perfect connect 4 player created by Pascal Pons http://blog.gamesolver.org/solving-connect-four/01-introduction/
 It's nowhere near that good.
 But this one at least tries to be funny.